pantstamp/android-template-project/docs/ARCHITECTURE.md

 The app architecture has three layers: a data layer, a domain layer and a Presentation or UI layer following the principles of Clean Architecture.

-### Why Multi-Module?

-* Developers can work on specific sections of the application without slowing down other developers.
-* Maintainability: All files are organized in their respective modules, making it easier to locate what we're looking for.
-* Incremental Compilation: Modifying a file allows modularized apps to compile faster compared to monolithic apps.
-* CI/CD processes run faster.

 ### Why Clean Architecture?

 * Separation of Concerns: Code is separated into different modules or sections with specific responsibilities, making it easier to maintain and modify.